 On April 26, 2007, within the framework of the Danone Communities project, the company's board of directors unanimously authorized the signing of a cooperation agreement established between your company, the danone.communities mutual investment fund (Société d'Investissement à Capital Variable - SICAV), the danone.communities FCPR (venture capital fund, now FPS), and companies of the Crédit Agricole group, namely IDEAM (which was merged into Amundi in 2011) and Crédit Agricole Private Equity (now renamed Omnes Capital), respectively management companies for the SICAV and the FPS, it being specified that as of the date of this board meeting, Mr. Jean Laurent, a director of your company, was also the chairman of the board of directors of Calyon, a subsidiary of the Crédit Agricole group, and abstained from voting.
-This agreement governs the relations between your company and other entities that have taken part in the Danone Communities project, and in particular provides for the initial subscription of shares of the danone.communities SICAV by your company for a maximum amount of €20 million, as well as the annual financial contribution by your company of a maximum amount of €1.5 million for the first fiscal year, it being specified that this amount must be revised annually by your company's board of directors.
+This agreement governs the relations between your company and other entities that have taken part in the Danone Communities project, and in particular provides for the initial subscription of shares of the danone.communities SICAV by your company for a maximum amount of €20 million, as well as the annual financial contribution by your company of a maximum amount of €1.5 million for the first fiscal year, it being specified that this amount must be revised annually by your company's board of b) not implemented during the last fiscal year

-On February 18, 2019, the board of directors voted unanimously to set your company's annual financial contribution for 2019 at a maximum of €3.6 million.
-The total amount of financial contributions provided by your company to Danone Communities for the fiscal year 2019 therefore totaled €3.6 million.
+On February 18, 2019, the board of directors voted unanimously to set your company's annual financial contribution for 2019 at a maximum of $\mathfrak{S}3.6$ million.
+The total amount of financial contributions provided by your company to Danone Communities for the fiscal year 2019 therefore totaled $\mathfrak{S}3.6$ million.